palominodb/sqlcanon/docs/sqlcanon.md

   -C CONFIG, --config CONFIG
                         Name of configuration file to use. (default:
                         ./config.yml)
+  --no-skip-unknowns    Any value other than 0 will skip processing of non
+                        DDL/DML statements. (default: False)
 ```

 ### Configration File
 If you specify a configuration file via `-C` or `--config`, the values from the file will be load and will override the values from the command line arguments.
-You have to use the longer versions of the option names in the configuration file.
+You have to use the longer versions of the option names and convert dashes into underscores in the configuration file.
 The following is a sample content:
 ```
 # input file, if not specified, stdin will be used instead
 file: /var/log/mysql/mysql-slow.log